-- (I) Each utility shall have on file with the Commission an interconnection tariff that sets forth certain fees, deadlines, and interconnection procedures.
+- (I) Each utility shall have on file with the Commission an interconnection tariff that sets forth fees, deadlines and interconnection procedures.
 A utility's interconnection tariff shall comply with these Interconnection Rules, but when appropriate may include shorter deadlines for certain procedures. - (II) The interconnection tariff shall be filed along with an advice letter.
 Tariffs filed by cooperative electric associations shall be informational only.
-Tariffs filed by investor-owned electric utilities may be set for hearing and suspended in accordance with the Commission's Rules of Practice and Procedure and applicable statutes. - (III) The interconnection tariff shall include the following provisions: - (A) timelines: paragraphs 3853(a),(d),(f),(h), 3854(a), 3855(b),(c), and (d), and 3856(a),(b),(c),(d); - (B) fees: paragraphs 3853(a),(d),(f),(j), 3854(a) and (b), and 3856(a); - (C) material modification withdrawals: paragraph 3853(d); and - (D) maximum rated capacity: paragraphs 3853(a),(b), and (c).
+Tariffs filed by investor-owned electric utilities may be set for hearing and suspended in accordance with the Commission Rules of Practice and Procedure and applicable statutes. - (III) The tariff shall include the following provisions: - (A) timelines: paragraphs 3853(a),(d),(f), 3854(a), 3855(b),(c),(d), 3856(a),(b),(c),(d); - (B) any fees: including but not limited to those referenced at paragraphs 3853(a),(d),(f),(j), 3854(a) and (b), and 3856(a); - (i) the utility shall demonstrate that any fee established in tariff is cost-based; - (C) material modification withdrawals: paragraph 3853(d); and - (D) maximum rated capacity: paragraph 3853(b), and (c).